netdata/learn/docs/agent/collectors/collectors.md

 If you don't see the app/service you'd like to monitor here, check out our [GitHub issues](https://github.com/netdata/netdata/issues).
-Use the search bar to look for previous discussions about that collectorâwe may be looking for contributions from users such as yourself!
+Use the search bar to look for previous discussions about that collector—we may be looking for contributions from users such as yourself!

 -   [Internal plugins](#internal-plugins)
 -   [External plugins](#external-plugins)